literally1984bygeorgeorwell/cse15l-lab-reports/researching_commands.md

 ## On Permissions
 Linux file permissions break very neatly down into a triplet of triplets.
 There are additional file bits (filetype and extended attributes), but those are generally considered separately from the core file permissions.

 The core file permissions can be broken down into universal permissions, group permissions, and owner permissions.
-The owner and group are given by the UID and GID of the file (as breifly mentioned in `Status Parameters`).
+The owner and group are given by the UID and GID of the file (as briefly mentioned in `Status Parameters`).
 The exact details of a UID and GID are not important, but readers are expected to understand that the UID refers to a specific user ("owner") and the GID refers to a group of users ("group owner" or "owning group").
 Generally the UID belongs to the GID, although this is not always the case.

 Permissions are checked in the order Owner, Group, Others.
 Thus, the owner of a file will be subjected to its owner permissions, even if they are in the owning group.
 Counterintuitively, this means that an owner can actually have *less* permissions than the group!
 Of course, since the owner can change the permissions of a file at will, this point is more theoretical than anything.